Deploying Highly Available Services with Cisco Nexus Dashboard

 The Nexus Dashboard Capacity Planning tool describes the minimum number of cluster nodes and, in case of virtual nodes, of which profile, for different services and scale.

-At the time of writing this document, the only Cisco validated options with secondary nodes are the following:
+At the time of writing of this document, the only Cisco validated options with secondary nodes are the following:

 3 primary virtual nodes and 3 or 6 secondary virtual nodes